tejas-warambhe/API/readme.md

 dump the initialiseDatabase.sql commands in your db

-Replace your own Database details in the ../database/connection.js
+Replace your own Database details in ../database/connection.js as well as in ../config

 Use this command to migrate the users table
 ```